rigetti/pyquil/docs/source/qpu.rst

 Due to a fabrication defect, qubit 3 is not tunable, which prohibits operation of the two-qubit parametric gate described below between qubit 3 and its neighbors.
 Consequently, we will treat this as a 19-qubit processor.
-In addition, we recently have disabled qubit 15 as it did not meet performance requirements.
-This means that qubits 3 and 15 are not accessible for quantum computation through Forest.
+This means that qubit 3 is not accessible for quantum computation through Forest.

 .. figure:: images/acorn.png
     :width: 540px
     :align: center
     :height: 300px
-    :alt: alternate text
+    :alt: 19Q-Acorn
     :figclass: align-center

     :math:`\textbf{Figure 1 $|$ Connectivity of Rigetti 19Q. a,}` Chip schematic showing tunable